-Click here to download a document of the Suffolk Code of Conduct
+Click here to download the Suffolk Code of Conduct

 In accordance with S 26 to 37 of the Localism Act 2011 on 29 June 2012, Beccles Town Council (the Council ) resolved to adopt the Suffolk Local Code of Conduct for the purposes of discharging its duty to promote and maintain high standards of conduct within its area.

 Until otherwise amended or replaced by a decision of the Council, the Suffolk Local Code of Conduct set out below shall hereafter apply to all elected members and any co-opted members entitled to vote on any decisions of the council or its committees, sub committees or joint committees when acting in their capacity as a member of the Council.

 The Suffolk Local Code of Conduct shall be interpreted in accordance with the following 7 principles of public life identified by the Committee on Standards in Public Life chaired by Lord Nolan.

 Holders of public office should act solely in terms of the public interest.
 They should not do so in order to gain financial or other material benefits for themselves, their family, or their friends.